ucb-bar/gemmini/README.md

 #### Explicitly Preloaded
 **Format:** `matmul.compute.preloaded rs1, rs2`
 - `rs1` = local scratchpad address (systolic array single-axis addressed) of A matrix
-- `rs2` = local scratchpad address (systolic array single-axis addressed) of B matrix
+- `rs2` = local scratchpad address (systolic array single-axis addressed) of B matrix (when output-stationary), or D matrix (when weight-stationary)
 - `funct` = 4
-- This instruction will compute on the value preloaded (D)
+- This instruction will compute on the value preloaded (D if output-stationary, or B if weight-stationary)

 #### Accumulate on Previous Computation
 **Format:** `matmul.compute.accumulated rs1, rs2`
 - `funct` = 5
 - `rs1` and `rs2` have the same encoding as the `matmul.compute.preloaded` encoding
-- This instruction will compute on the previously computed values in the systolic array
+- If output-stationary, this instruction will compute on the previously computed result (C) in the systolic array
+- If weight-stationary, this instruction will compute on the previously preloaded weights (B) in the systolic array

 # Semantics
 ## Instruction Dependency Management